nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **IMP** : All arguments are optional.
 In particular:
 - for `c/OWNED_CARBRAND+OWNED_CARTYPE`, user can either give brand or type information, or both using the `+`sign to separate.
+- for `p/PHONE` any phone number containing the given parameter string will be returned.
+  - `98776` will be matched with both `77` and `786` for example.
 - for `cp/PREFERRED_CARBRAND+PREFERRED_CARTYPE` user can either give brand or type information, or both using the `+` sign to separate.